joaohencke/joaohencke.github.io/README.md

 * `yarn deploy` at root folder.
   * it will build the project at `./packages/client/build` then will push it to branch `gh-pages`.

-Any question, feel free to open a issue ♡
+Any question, feel free to open an issue ♡